The 2024 Industrial Strategy Green Paper – what’s in it for tech?

 • Creating partnerships and institutions for success.

-Tech is in a strong position by featuring both in the growth-enabling sectors and in enabling the growth of the wider UK economy. techUK has long promoted this dual role of technology, particularly in our UK Tech Plan and our Seven Tech Priorities, with tech offering a boost to the wider British economy of £200bn a year by the end of the 2020s if digital adoption is increased.
+Tech is in a strong position by featuring both in the growth-enabling sectors and in enabling the growth of the wider UK economy. techUK has long promoted this dual role of technology, particularly in our UK Tech Plan and our Seven Tech Priorities, with tech offering a boost to the wider British economy of £200bn a year by the end of the 2020s with the right support.

 The Industrial Strategy also includes further details about the Government’s planned next steps, including developing a Business Partnership Framework to underpin the design and implementation of the Industrial Strategy, finalising the Industrial Strategy Council and working closely with regional, local, and devolved government partners to build out local plans for growth aligned to the national Industrial Strategy framework.